Steve Collier

-Steve Collier is a former offensive tackle in the National Football League.
+Steve Collier (born April 19, 1963) is a former offensive tackle in the National Football League (NFL).

 Biography

-Collier was born on April 19, 1963 in Chicago, Illinois.
+Collier was born in Chicago, Illinois.

-Collegiate career
+College career

 He played at the collegiate level at Bethune–Cookman University and the University of Illinois at Urbana-Champaign.

 Professional career

 Cleveland Browns

 In 1985, Collier originally signed with the Cleveland Browns of the National Football League as a defensive end, but was converted to an offensive tackle in training camp.
 On August 21, 1985, he was cut by the Browns.

 San Diego Chargers

 On April 14, 1986, Collier signed with the San Diego Chargers of the National Football League, but was released on July 19, 1986.

 Green Bay Packers

 The Green Bay Packers signed Collier as a replacement during the 1987 players' strike and was retained after the strike.
 During the 1987 season he played in 10 games.
 The following year, he injured his knee in training camp and spent the 1988 season on injured reserve, with the exception of the final game in which he was on the roster but did not play.
 He has the distinction of wearing four different jersey numbers during his time with the Packers, they include numbers: 64, 70, 74, and 92.